 A fee of 325 euros is charged for making an application.
 This fee covers the costs of the administration required to process the application and an application will not be reviewed until the fee has been paid.
 In the event that an application to join the school is not successful, the application fee will not be reimbursed.

 Allocation of a school place will be dependent upon meeting the requirements set out above as well as those detailed in the Primary and Secondary sections of the policy below.

-The allocation of available school places for the next school year in Years 1 – 13 for priority levels 1 to 3 will be made after 15 April annually, and for priority level 4 after 31 May annually.
+The allocation of available school places for the next school year in Years 1 – 13 for priority levels 1 and 2 will be made after 15 April annually, and for priority level 3 after 31 May annually.

 For applications made during the school year, children will be admitted when places are available.